fliperamos88/GetAJobly/README.md

 ## Description

-A web tool that emulates a job application page.
+Jobly is a web application simulating a job application process.
 It uses [Bcrypt](https://www.npmjs.com/package/bcrypt) for password hashing and
 [JSON Web Tokens](https://jwt.io) for authentication.

 ## Tech Stack